ksator/junos-automation-with-AWX/README.md

 - http://junos-ansible-modules.readthedocs.io/

-## install the requirements to use the python scripts hosted in this repository
+## install the requirements to use the automation content hosted in this repository
 The python scripts  hosted in this repository use the library **requests** to makes REST calls to AWX.
 Run these commands on your laptop:
 ```